 Membership

-The PIETR Panel core membership comprise of the following countries and institutions: Cook Islands Federated States of Micronesia, Fiji, Marshall Islands, Solomon Islands, SPREP, UH, USP, WMO Secretariat as per decision of PMC-3, but at the same time it remains open-ended to allow for PMC members to volunteer their experts to participate in PIETR Panel activities and for the PIETR Panel to invite experts either from its PMC members or its partners or climate users to its meetings and discussions.
+The PIETR Panel core membership comprise of the following countries and institutions: Cook Islands Federated States of Micronesia, Fiji, Marshall Islands, Solomon Islands, SPREP, UH, USP, BoM, WMO Secretariat as per decision of PMC-3, but at the same time it remains open-ended to allow for PMC members to volunteer their experts to participate in PIETR Panel activities and for the PIETR Panel to invite experts either from its PMC members or its partners or climate users to its meetings and discussions.
 The PIETR is expected to mainly carry out its work via correspondence and other opportunities.

 The PIETR Panel will appoint its Chair, and if necessary a vice-Chair.
 The Chair and vice-Chair should not hold Office for more than 2 PMC periods to encourage rotation and sharing of responsibilities.